KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+5. Recommendation: Replace eslintrc by new flat config.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Screen-Powersave-Notification by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-Screen-Powersave-Notification)

+1. Recommendation: Replace eslintrc by new flat config.
-1. The branch name is 'master'.
+2. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Screencast by kevinatown](https://github.com/kevinatown/MMM-Screencast)